 Ajo Al’s6990 East Shea Boulevard, Scottsdale

 This family-owned and -operated Mexican restaurant has been around since 1986, and hopefully is not going anywhere.
 One of four Valley locations, the Agua Caliente Plaza spot of Ajo Al's offers its classic folded quesadillas, arroz con pollo soup, chicken and steak fajitas, smoked-brisket tacos, and the spinach blanco enchiladas with that gluten-free white sauce.
-It’s a traditional place with a traditional menu, and definitely known to make a mean margarita.
+It’s a traditional place with a traditional menu and definitely known to make a mean margarita.

-Razz's Restaurant and Bar10315 North Scottsdale Road, Scottsdale
+Cat’s Pajamas Bistro10323 North Scottsdale Road, Scottsdale

 Unicorn Cupcake Boutique7227 East Shea Boulevard, Scottsdale

 No one’s looking to jump in the unicorn craze here, but a tagline like “Eat My Stardust” makes that hard.
 The Unicorn Cupcake Boutique is spotted by its deep turquoise paint job, and the little unicorn or cupcake icon on the building — depending on the front or back entrance.
-This locally owned shop has a cupcake lounge, offering small batch cupcakes in flavors like salted caramel chocolate, cinnamon churro, and strawberry lemonade.
+This locally owned shop has a cupcake lounge, offering small-batch cupcakes in flavors like salted caramel chocolate, cinnamon churro, and strawberry lemonade.
 Gluten-free and vegan options are available.

 Zak’s Chocolate6990 East Shea Boulevard, Scottsdale

-This craft chocolate factory makes its treat from 100 percent ethically sourced cocoa beans, which are roasted and made into a house-brand chocolate used for plain bars, truffles, brownies, and more.
+This craft chocolate factory makes its treat from 100 percent ethically sourced cocoa beans, which are roasted and made into house-brand chocolate used for plain bars, truffles, brownies, and more.
 And inside Zak’s Chocolate in the Agua Caliente Shopping Center, there’s an artisan chocolate shop.
 You can put together a custom box of Zak's chocolates, order a chocolate drink, or try a bar, brownie, or serving of chocolate ice cream onsite.